larytet/MyPerfectThings/prior-art.md

 *Use of local DNS resolver*

 A locally running service configures 127.0.0.1:53 as a DNS server.
 The service forwards (proxies) all queries to the DNS resolver over an encrypted channel.
 The service runs authorization handshake if needed.
+The service employs DNSCrypt protocol or a proprietary protocol.

 *Use a range of TCP ports to exchange information between a WEB page and locally running service*